Inferring oscillator's phase and amplitude response from a scalar signal exploiting test stimulation: Introduction

 This paper critically assesses previously developed techniques and proposes two new approaches for estimating an oscillator's phase and amplitude response from observations, exploiting test pulses of arbitrary shapes.
-The first novel technique relies on the instantaneous amplitude and phase of a signal and, hence, is in the spirit of traditional time series analysis.
-The second technique is model-based; it exploits recent advances in dynamical systems' description and reconstructs the equations for phase and, for the first time, for the isostable variable.
-We exploit several test systems to probe our techniques' performance and compare them with those known from the literature.
-In particular, we concentrate on systems exhibiting signals without well-pronounced marker events, i.e., non-spiky signals, where the standard technique is not efficient.
+The first novel technique relies on a signal's instantaneous amplitude and phase and, hence, is in the spirit of traditional time series analysis.
+The second technique is model-based; it exploits recent advances in dynamical systems' description in terms of phases and isostable variables \cite{wilson_isostable_2016,wilson2018a,wilson2019} and reconstructs the equations for phase and, for the first time, for the isostable variable.
+We exploit several test systems to probe our techniques' performance and compare them with those known in the literature.
+In particular, we concentrate on systems exhibiting signals without well-pronounced marker events, i.e., non-spiky signals, where the standard technique is inefficient.

 The paper is organized as follows.
-In the rest of this section, we discuss the state of the art and problem formulation in detail.
-In Section~\ref{sec:test} we present our test models.
-Section~\ref{sec:signal} presents the signal analysis-based techniques and their comparison, while Section~\ref{sec:phaseiso} introduces the reconstruction of the phase -- isostables dynamics and demonstrates the performance of this approach.
+In the rest of this section, we discuss the state-of-the-art and problem formulation in detail.
+In Section~\ref{sec:test} we present the tools for testing and comparing inference techniques.
+In Section~\ref{sec:methods_performance} we compare methods and their performance, including the novel reconstruction of the phase-isostable dynamics which is described in Section~\ref{sec:phaseiso}.
 Section~\ref{sec:discus} summarizes and discusses the results.
-Appendix section introduces the phase -- isostables representation and presents the details of the test systems and inference techniques.
+The appendix section introduces the phase-isostables representation and presents the details of the test systems and inference techniques.